By Erik Marcus

 All of these are impressively comprehensive books crammed with beautiful color photography.
 They feature extensive introductory text that will acquaint you with the most common spices, ingredients, and cooking methods of Indian cuisine.

-Let Vegan Indian Food into Your Life
+Let Vegan Indian Food Into Your Life

 No matter where you live, you can probably find vegan Indian food locally.
 Sure, dining at Indian restaurants can pose challenges.
 But as long as you steer clear of hidden dairy products, you’ll find an unrivaled assortment of vegan possibilities.
 With just a little effort you can discover some incredible meals.
 In cases where navigating the menu proves tricky, order the pakoras or a vegetable samosa as an appetizer, and then the chickpea curry (chana masala) with basmati rice for your entree.
 These items rarely contain dairy, and almost every Indian restaurant has them on the menu.